 - Obfuscating Stupidity: He's pretty upfront about it, as the page quote shows.
-It is generally accepted that he is much more ruthlessly Machiavellian than he seems, with his on-screen persona being just that — a persona.
-However, people seem willing to go with it anyway (though approximately half the population hates him following the Brexit referendum, so there's that).
+He is extremely well-read and educated, and it is generally accepted that he is much more ruthlessly Machiavellian than he seems, with his on-screen persona being just that — a persona.
+However, people seem willing to go with it anyway (though approximately half the population came to hate him following the Brexit referendum, so there's that).

 - Politician Guest Star: To the point where there is a special part of the HIGNFY DVD collection called "The Full Boris".

-- Sesquipedalian Loquaciousness: Combines this with a set of "oh, gosh", "um, ah" placeholder noise Verbal Tics to odd effect, leading Russell Howard on Mock the Week to speculate that when really excited, "he'd sound like a thesaurus going through a blender".
+- Sophisticated as Hell: Combines Sesquipedalian Loquaciousness with a set of "oh, gosh", "um, ah" placeholder noise Verbal Tics to odd effect, leading Russell Howard on Mock the Week to speculate that when really excited, "he'd sound like a thesaurus going through a blender".